fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 end
 ```

-We can now create a future as follows:
+We can now create future objects as follows:

 ``` ruby
 f = future { expensive_call }